Non-occupational lead absorption notifications

-This section provides information on non-occupational/unknown source of lead absorption notifications from 2014 to 2022.
+This section provides information on non-occupational/unknown source of lead absorption notifications from 2014 to 2023.
 The data comes from the Hazardous Substances Disease and Injury Reporting Tool (HSDIRT).
-Data before 9 April 2021 relates to a blood lead notification threshold of ≥0.48 µmol /L. From 9 April onwards, the notifiable threshold was set as ≥0.24 µmol/L. While no safe level of exposure to lead has been found, these are the notifiable thresholds currently set by the Ministry of Health [1].
+Data before 9 April 2021 relates to a blood lead notification threshold of ≥0.48 µmol /L. From 9 April onwards, the notifiable threshold was set as ≥0.24 µmol/L. While no safe level of exposure to lead has been found, these are the notifiable thresholds currently set by Te Whatu Ora - Health New Zealand [1].

-Young children, particularly under six years are at higher risk from lead exposure than adults because:
+Young children, particularly those under six years are at higher risk from lead exposure than adults because:

 - their activities and behaviour (eg, hand-to-mouth) result in greater exposure